kazcare/cheesy-cheese/README.md

  * Under the hero image it has some text including some facts about cheese and why people think it is amazing, what actually cheese is and what is the origin of cheese?

- * It has an picture on the right hand side of the text, which covers 50% of the screen normally but it take up 100% of the width when screen size is reduced to 600 pixels or less.
+ * It has a picture on the right hand side of the text, which covers 50% of the screen normally but it take up 100% of the width when screen size is reduced to 600 pixels or less.

 <img src="docs/responsive-main.png">